Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 Labadee offers several adventure activities for thrill-seekers, including the Dragon’s Breath zip line, the longest overwater zip line in the world, and the Dragon’s Tail alpine coaster, which winds through the hills with stunning views of the island and ocean.
 These activities require an additional fee and have specific requirements, such as height and weight restrictions, and close-toed shoes must be worn for the zip line.

 Royal Caribbean provides various water sports and other excursion options at Labadee.
 Guests can enjoy snorkeling, jet skiing, kayaking, and parasailing.
-Additionally, boat tours and the famous Arawak Aqua Park, an inflatable water park in the ocean, offer fun activities for families and adventurous travelers.
-As this is a private destination, all these activities must be booked through Royal Caribbean, and fees vary depending on the activity and season.
+Additionally, the Arawak Aqua Park, an inflatable water park in the ocean, offers fun activities for families and adventurous travelers.
+As this is a private destination, all these activities must be booked through Royal Caribbean.

 Wi-Fi at Labadee